 Intellectual property (IP) is proprietary knowledge that is protected under legislation and common law.
-Any IP that you develop during, or as a result of, your employment or engagement with us will be the property of Zenitas.
+Any IP that you develop during, or as a result of, your employment or engagement with us will be the property of Claro.

-Additional IP created or developed by you or the company, many materials used in our business are protected by copyright laws, including:
+Additional IP created or developed by you or the company, including materials used in our business are protected by copyright laws, including:

-- computer software
+- Computer software.

-- compact discs and DVDs
+- · Compact discs and DVDs.

-- audio and video tapes
+- Audio and video tapes.

-- trade journals, books and magazines
+- Trade journals, books and magazines.

-- presentation slides, training materials, management models, or other materials prepared by external consultants or organisations
+- Presentation slides, training materials, management models, or other materials prepared by external consultants or organisations.

-You should not reproduce, distribute or alter any materials owned by Zenitas or a third party without the express permission of the copyright owner or authorised agent.
+You should not reproduce, distribute or alter any materials owned by Claro or a third party without the express permission of the copyright owner or authorised agent.
 For the sake of clarity, permission should be obtained every time these materials are used.